achille-martin/pyqt-crom/README.md

 `zlib` component is required by `Qt` component in `$PYQT_CROM_DIR/examples/demo/demo_project/sysroot.toml` to be pre-installed, but there is no default way specified in the `zlib` component itself to install it.
 Therefore, the installation method needs to be explicitly specified in `$PYQT_CROM_DIR/examples/demo/demo_project/sysroot.toml`.

-:bulb: _Sysroot setup tips can be obtained from [Riverbank website](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/sysroot.html)._
+> :bulb: **Tip**: Sysroot setup tips can be obtained from [Riverbank website](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/sysroot.html).

 <a id="java-installation"></a>
 #### 1.5.3.
 Install Java for Android Studio